 GeneCards Summary for MYH8 Gene

 MYH8 (Myosin, Heavy Chain 8, Skeletal Muscle, Perinatal) is a Protein Coding gene.
 Diseases associated with MYH8 include carney complex variant and trismus-pseudocamptodactyly syndrome.
-Among its related pathways are RhoGDI Pathway and RhoGDI Pathway.
-GO annotations related to this gene include actin binding and structural constituent of muscle.
+Among its related pathways are RhoGDI Pathway and PAK Pathway.
+GO annotations related to this gene include ATPase activity and actin filament binding.
 An important paralog of this gene is MYH4.

 UniProtKB/Swiss-Prot Summary for MYH8 Gene